spirom/spark-data-sources/README.md

 <td><a href="src/main/java/datasources/SimpleRowDataSource.java">SimpleRowDataSource.java</a></td>
 <td>
 <p>An extremely simple DataSource that supports sequential reads (i.e.: on just one executor)
-from the ExampleDB.
+from ExampleDB.
 It only supports reads from a single, pre-defined table with a pre-defined schema.
 This DataSource is probably about a simple as one that reads from a remote database can get.</p>
 </td>